kirilcvetkov/tesla-api/README.md

 # Tesla API Package

-This is (will be) a comprehansive package to the Tesla API.
-By granting access, you'll be able to access products, metrics, and more from your Tesla account.
+This is (will be) a comprehansive package to access the Tesla API.
+You'll be able to access products, metrics, and more from your Tesla account.

 ## Installation